Comparison of iHaveit to Discogs

 Attached is a summary regarding some of the many differences of iHaveit compared to Discogs and the benefits of using iHaveit

-- iHaveit is much easier to buy and sell music. with much simpler and modern search, find and buy functions, presented for every day users that want to quickly find and buy music, Discogs is focused on everything about a item, whereas iHaveit provides a easy to find and buy and collect function for the every day buyer and collector who does not need the words story on every item.
+- iHaveit is much easier to buy and sell music. with much simpler and modern search, find and buy functions, presented for everyday users that want to quickly find and buy music, Discogs is focused on everything about an item, whereas iHaveit provides an easy to find and buy and collect function for the everyday buyer and collector who does not need the words story on every item.

 - iHaveit is also much easier to add items to collections, with a much friendlier user capture experience, simply click and add

-- iHaveit interviewed over 1,000 people / companies as part of the process of building the iHaveit platform.
-Users desire a ‘easier to use’ platform.
-The main feedback we received regarding Discogs is that users feel Discogs can be complex and is dated and in many cases can be overkill for what average collectors want or need.
-Our research showed users are seeking a simple, intuitive search, find, buy and collection platform, which iHaveit provides.
+- iHaveit interviewed over 1,000 individuals as part of the process of building the iHaveit platform.
+Users advised they desire an easier to use platform.
+The main feedback we received regarding Discogs is that users feel Discogs is dated and can be complex, in many cases can be overkill for what average buyers need.
+Our research showed users are seeking a simple, intuitive search, find, buy, and collection platform, which iHaveit provides.

 - Estimated Value Pricing: iHaveit has millions of suggested prices for vinyl, CD’s and cassette tapes, developed from many different sources, whereas we believe Discogs only provide prices based on their trading history.
 Many record stores believe Discogs are distorting the value of physical music as it gives only the indication of items sold via Discogs and does not take into consideration the many other silos of sales data such as Amazon, eBay, Record Store expenses or sales from other web platforms such as eBay, distributors and other traders.

-- iHaveit is building a music database based pulling data from a large number of global music data sources, whereas Discogs is a a single database source of their own users content.
+- iHaveit is building a music database based on pulling data from a large number of global music data sources, whereas Discogs is a single database source of their own users' content.
 Millions of information database details are added into iHaveit that may not be in Discogs, over time building a global view of music.

 - iHaveit is committed to providing profits from the company to helping Homeless causes.

-iHaveit provide the same ability to find any variations of a music, but with a simple user experience, targeted the 20million buyers who want to search, find, buy, collect with a few keys.
+- iHaveit provides the same ability to find any variations of a music, but with a simple user experience, targeted the 20million buyers who want to search, find, buy, collect with a few keys.

 In suggestion and summary, we recommend ‘Use Both'

-Click here to learn how to to export your Discogs collection and import into iHaveit
+Click here to learn how to export your Discogs collection and import it into iHaveit